TosbackCgusBridge-Bot/CGUs-versions/Pipl/Privacy Policy.md

 **Advertising and promotions**
 Pipl may display targeted ads and other relevant information, when you are using Pipl's service.
 Information that relates to a specific advertising campaign on Pipl will be provided to advertisers only in an aggregate form, no personal information about the person who viewed an ad will be provided.
-Some of our ads are served via third party ad-networks such as Google, in this case we do not provide the advertisers with any targeting information and the ads are served directly by the ad-network to you.

 **Disclaimer**
 We reserves the right to disclose information to third parties if we believe we are required to do so by law or have a good-faith belief that such access or disclosure is reasonably necessary to: